christopheraue/m-ruby-concurrently/guides/Performance.md

     Results for ruby 2.4.1
     ----------------------
-      call:                       742600 executions in 1.0002 seconds
+      call:                       734100 executions in 1.0000 seconds
-      call_nonblock:              883200 executions in 1.0001 seconds
+      call_nonblock:              821700 executions in 1.0001 seconds
-      call_detached:              422500 executions in 1.0002 seconds
+      call_detached:              395500 executions in 1.0001 seconds
-      call_and_forget:            731900 executions in 1.0001 seconds
+      call_and_forget:            730000 executions in 1.0001 seconds
-      waiting call:                87400 executions in 1.0005 seconds waiting call_nonblock:      197800 executions in 1.0004 seconds
+      waiting call:                91000 executions in 1.0003 seconds waiting call_nonblock:      194000 executions in 1.0003 seconds
-      waiting call_detached:      190900 executions in 1.0001 seconds
+      waiting call_detached:      194100 executions in 1.0004 seconds
-      waiting call_and_forget:    216000 executions in 1.0003 seconds
+      waiting call_and_forget:    217800 executions in 1.0002 seconds

     Results for mruby 1.3.0
     -----------------------
-      call:                       388500 executions in 1.0002 seconds
+      call:                       431500 executions in 1.0001 seconds
-      call_nonblock:              454600 executions in 1.0001 seconds
+      call_nonblock:              510700 executions in 1.0002 seconds
-      call_detached:              187300 executions in 1.0003 seconds
+      call_detached:              212800 executions in 1.0001 seconds
-      call_and_forget:            426200 executions in 1.0000 seconds
+      call_and_forget:            478300 executions in 1.0002 seconds
-      waiting call:                55000 executions in 1.0005 seconds waiting call_nonblock:       89300 executions in 1.0002 seconds
+      waiting call:                62200 executions in 1.0015 seconds waiting call_nonblock:       99900 executions in 1.0004 seconds
-      waiting call_detached:       87400 executions in 1.0004 seconds
+      waiting call_detached:       98900 executions in 1.0007 seconds
-      waiting call_and_forget:    101600 executions in 1.0000 seconds
+      waiting call_and_forget:    113900 executions in 1.0005 seconds

 `wait 0` is used as a stand in for all wait methods.
 Measurements of concurrent procs doing nothing are included for comparision.